How to Retain Property Investors in a Seller’s Market

 Is property investor retention important to you?
 We hope you’re saying yes!
 Let’s look at why it’s essential to retain your customers and how you can make sure they stick around during a seller’s market.

-Why retaining owners is important
+Why retaining property investors is important

 Imagine a property owner consulted your property management company to manage their rental units.
 Success!
 It’s 2022, a seller’s market, and a property owner wants your property management skills to handle their investment properties.
 You’re one of over 300,000 property management companies registered in the United States — and they came to YOU!
 How would you respond?
 You would assure them that their properties would be tended to and managed carefully.
 But how will they know that you’re trustworthy?
 Why shouldn’t they sell like the market is trending?

-How to keep property owners happy
+How to keep property investors happy

 The ultimate question with a cliche answer: what do property owners want from your property management company?
 They want to be happy.
 Giddy even, with the assurance you’ll make them more money than they could themselves.
 So, what kind of value can you provide them so they’ll choose property management instead of selling?
 Give them a reason to stay.

 In any business, communication is one of the most critical tools in a process.
 Without it, progress sits at a standstill, and nothing happens.
 Rent collection is overlooked, owners have no idea what’s going on, and things fall apart.